Jisc: History

 Under the Government Spending Review 2004, JISC was awarded additional funding of £81 million for the period April 2006 to March 2009, and was able to launch a range of new programmes to support the work of the higher education and research community.
-Funding for SuperJANET5 was provided by all JISC's funding partners.
+Funding for SuperJANET5 was provided by all of its funding partners.
 Other activities were funded by the Higher Education Funding Councils for England and Wales.

-In 2009 Jisc published the In From The Cold: An assessment of the scope of ‘Orphan Works’ and its impact on the delivery of services to the public.
-Jisc stated the report had four goals:
+In 2009 JISC published the In From The Cold: An assessment of the scope of "Orphan Works" and its impact on the delivery of services to the public.
+JISC stated this project had four goals:

-Jisc stated that this project had four goals: